 The amount in the Discount from deferral schemes field will only be the amount relevant to the Number of ESS interests with a deferred taxing point arising during the year field.

 If the Scheme type field is D this field may be greater than zero.
-If the Scheme type field is E, N, P or S this field must be zero filled.
+If the Scheme type field is E, N or S this field must be zero filled.

+ESS acquired under section 26AAC of the ITAA 1936 and a deferred taxing point in this financial year must report the discount in this field.
-6.49 Discount on ESS interests acquired pre 1 July 2009 – and ‘cessation time’ occurred during the financial year – the amount of income from ESS interests acquired before 1 July 2009 for which a cessation time may have occurred during the financial year.

-This field must be reported in whole dollars.
+6.49 Filler - as of 1 July 2019 the Discount on ESS interests acquired pre 1 July 2009 – and ‘cessation time’ occurred during the financial year field is obsolete and no longer used.
+This field must be left blank

-If an amount includes cents, the cents must be truncated (or disregarded).
-For example, $10,000.01 would be reported as 00000010000.

-This field is numeric and must not contain decimal points, commas or $+- or other non-numeric characters.
-It is right justified and zero filled.
-Zero is a valid value.

-If the Scheme type field is P this field may be greater than zero.
-If the Scheme type field is E, D, N or S this field must be zero filled.

 6.50 TFN amounts withheld from discounts - the amount of TFN withholding tax paid in relation to the assessable discount from ESS interests for which a taxing point arose during the financial year where the employee has not provided a TFN or an ABN.